cooperwalbrun/pull-request-title-case/README.md

 [vite-plugin-web-extension](https://github.com/aklinker1/vite-plugin-web-extension/tree/main).
 While
 this project does not directly utilize either of these, they deserve recognition and support for their valuable efforts!

+### Project Structure

+The overall structure of this project's source files follows the ensuing convention:

+* `src/assets`
+   * Static assets - namely, images, non-compiled CSS/JS/HTML, etc
+* `src/content-script`
+   * Source code that is specific to the `tc` button's display and functionality
+* `src/popup`
+   * Source code that is specific to the popup's display and functionality (note: "popup" here refers to the button that appears next to the URL bar in the browser that users can click to display a miniature UI for the extension)
+* `src/content-script.ts`
+   * The main "entrypoint" for Vite to compile all the source code for the `tc` button
+* `src/popup.html`
+   * The main "entrypoint" for Vite to compile all the source code for the popup
+* `tests`
+   * All unit tests for the project divided in a way that corresponds to the `tc`/popup segregation described above
+* `vite.config.ts`
+   * Source code for the build configuration of the extension, including a dynamic implementation of the `manifest.json` in TypeScript

 ### Title-Casing Conventions